Nadal eases through to Mexican Open last four

 PARIS To Rafa Nadal's extraordinary list of achievements in Paris, the nine-times French Open champion might well add 'Master of Understatement'.

-ACAPULCO Former world number one Rafael Nadal breezed through to the semi-finals of the Mexican Open on Thursday, dispatching Argentine Leonardo Mayer in straight sets 6-1 7-5.
+ACAPULCO Former world number one Rafa Nadal breezed through to the semi-finals of the Mexican Open on Thursday, dispatching Argentine Leonardo Mayer in straight sets 6-1, 7-5.

 The second-seeded Nadal will face fellow Spaniard Nicolas Almagro on Friday.

-It was another routine victory for the 11-time Grand Slam champion, who is in the midst of a three tournament comeback after a knee injury forced him to take a seven-month hiatus from the tour.
+Nadal, an 11-time Grand Slam champion, is in the midst of a three tournament comeback after a knee injury forced him to take a seven-month hiatus from the tour.

-"I'm enjoying playing tennis again," Nadal told reporters.
-"When you are recuperating there are always going to be bad days, but right now there are more good days than bad."

-Tournament top-seed and defending champion David Ferrer also reached the semi-finals on Thursday with a 6-3 6-1 victory over Italy's Paolo Lorenzi.

 Earlier this month Nadal made the final of the VTR Open in Chile, and followed that up by claiming the Brazil Open title.